 Scope.
-Depending on the relevant economic terms of the Notes, including whether holders of the Notes have principal protection, the Notes may be characterized for U.S. federal income tax purposes as indebtedness, forward contracts or other financial derivatives, or possibly (in the case of Physical Delivery Notes) as interests in the Underlying Assets of any linked payments on the Notes or (in the case of undated Subordinated Notes) as equity of BNP Paribas.
+Depending on the relevant economic terms of the Notes, including whether holders of the Notes have principal protection, the Notes may be characterized for U.S. federal income tax purposes as indebtedness, forward contracts or other financial derivatives, or possibly (in the case of Physical Delivery Notes) as interests in the Underlying Assets of any linked payments on the Notes or (in the case of Undated Deeply Subordinated Notes) as equity of BNP Paribas.
+In general, we expect that any Note that promises (subject to provisions giving effect to the Bail-In Power) to repay principal in an amount at least equal to its issue price should be treated as indebtedness for U.S. federal income tax purposes.
 The following discussion addresses the consequences to holders of Notes that are characterized for U.S. federal income tax purposes as (i) indebtedness of the Issuer, (ii) a grant by the holder of an option on a forward contract with respect to Underlying Assets or underlying indices, funds or other interests (the "Underlying") (a "Reverse Convertible Note") or (iii) a cash-settled forward contract with respect to the Underlying (a "Forward Contract Note").
-Any special U.S. federal income tax considerations relevant to a particular issue of Notes, including any Linked Notes, Physical Delivery Notes and undated Subordinated Notes that are not characterized as indebtedness for U.S. federal income tax purposes, will be provided in the applicable Pricing Supplement.
+Any special U.S. federal income tax considerations relevant to a particular issue of Notes, including any Linked Notes, Physical Delivery Notes and Subordinated Notes that are not characterized as indebtedness for U.S. federal income tax purposes, will be provided in the applicable pricing supplement.

-In general, a Note other than a Reverse Convertible Note and a Forward Contract Note will be treated as indebtedness for U.S. federal income tax purposes unless otherwise indicated in the applicable pricing supplement.
+In general, a Note other than a Reverse Convertible Note, a Forward Contract Note and an Undated Deeply Subordinated Note is expected to be treated as indebtedness for U.S. federal income tax purposes unless otherwise indicated in the applicable pricing supplement.
 By purchasing such a Note, each holder agrees to treat the Note as indebtedness for U.S. federal income tax purposes.